7MinutesDead-Git/govee-react/README.md

 # Govee React
 A React+Node app originally to let my partner control my wifi LED lights from across the globe.
 Now I also like to use it for interviews :P

+This should work with every Govee light that supports their external API (that you have completed the setup process for), though I haven't tested it on bulbs beyond H6003.

 ![image](https://user-images.githubusercontent.com/50963144/196177093-20877aed-0816-44a9-a6da-9fb4f25999c4.png)

 Adjust the sliders and color pickers to change the brightness and color of the lightbulbs via REST API.